Skip to content

 pipeline.execute()

-• No way to track metrics over time
+• Hard to track model improvements over time

 examples/tutorials/getting-started/06_sharing_results.py